 We have proposed the Phorec, the context-aware photography support system that provides good photos corresponding to user's context with settings information.
 Aim of this system is to explicitly inform the good photos taken around users and how to control the camera in each context and implicitly give user the important photography settings, including location, date, time, and weather condition for taking photo at each place.
 We expect that users will be able to improve their skill by learning from professional's examples and plan their travelling with good location and good timing.
-The result from the field-experiments of various expertise of photographers infers that photography settings including location, date, time, weather condition, and camera setting are important factors in photography, the system bringing these information is useful for most of them, especially amateur photographers when both planning and taking photo, and Phorec works well in the real situation and help user take better photos.
+The result from field-interview of various expertise of photographers infers that photography settings including location, date, time, weather condition, and camera setting are important factors in photography and the system bringing these information is useful for most of them, especially amateur photographers when both planning and taking photo.